 There are no polar bears here, only ordinary brown bears.
 The population of Joensuu is 76,000, one third of the citizens being under 25; that is, many students and schoolchildren.
 In fancy terms, we could say our region is one of knowledge-based bio-economy.
 In mid-July, we experience a peak in both the number of people in town and the volume of music – that’s the time for the yearly Ilosaarirock Festival.

-The highest temperature in Finland was measured at Joensuu airport in the summer of 2010.
-That record of +37.2 degrees Celsius is remarkably higher than the not so infrequently experienced -30’C in wintertime.
-Luckily we can always escape to the heat of the sauna as we fight the darkness and freezing cold.
-The amounts of snow have become less abundant than we were used to; apparently climate change is a reality here, too.
+The highest temperature in Finland ever was measured at Joensuu airport in July 2010.
+That record of +37.2 degrees Celsius is remarkably higher than the not so infrequently experienced -30°C in wintertime.
+Fortunately, we have the sauna!
+The winter sports season has become shorter than in the past decades; apparently, climate change is a reality here, too.

 Our educational system has produced good results, and our teacher training programmes deserve an honourable mention.
 However, life is not always a bed of roses here – the unemployment rate is high, although new jobs, growth and livelihoods for people are constantly being sought after.